-For processing involving solely automated decision-making that falls under Part 2 of the DPA 2018, these safeguards differ to those in the GDPR if the lawful basis for that processing is a requirement or authorisation by law.
+For processing involving solely automated decision-making that falls under Part 2 of the DPA 2018, these safeguards differ to those in the UK GDPR if the lawful basis for that processing is a requirement or authorisation by law.

 For processing involving solely automated decision-making that falls under Part 3 of the DPA 2018, the applicable safeguards will depend on regulations provided in the particular law authorising the automated decision-making.
 Although the individual has the right to request that you reconsider the decision or take a new decision that is not based solely on automated processing.

 These safeguards cannot be token gestures.
 Human intervention should involve a review of the decision, which must be carried out by someone with the appropriate authority and capability to change that decision.
 That person’s review should also include an assessment of all relevant data, including any information an individual may provide.

 The conditions under which human intervention qualifies as meaningful are similar to which render a decision non-solely automated (see ‘What is the difference between solely automated and partly automated decision-making?’ below).
 However, a key difference is that in solely automated contexts, human intervention is only required on a case-by-case basis to safeguard the individual’s rights, whereas for a system to qualify as not solely automated, meaningful human intervention is required in every decision.

 Note that if you are using automated decision making, as well as implementing suitable safeguards, you must also have a suitable lawful basis.
 See ‘How do we identify our purposes and lawful basis when using AI?’ and ‘What is the impact of Article 22 of the UK GDPR?’ above.